mfisher87/BSSw-fellowship-application/ideas.md

 ### GitHub / Git  training from different perspectives

-* First principles
+* First principles: How does Git work under the hood?
-* "Just let me work"
+* "Just let me work": How can I start using Git every day with minimal time investment?
-* Optimizing collaboration
+* Optimizing collaboration: What do I need to know to work effectively with others?